Wild and beautiful – hence the name of one of the Tyrol’s loveliest and most unspoilt valleys.

 - à la carte stube

-- Two bars, one with TV as well as internet café
+- Two bars, one with TV

-- Wi-Fi internet access (pay locally)
+- Wi-Fi internet access in lobby (free)

 - Buffet breakfast